AndreGregu/Assessment_example_chap_compatible/TUTORIAL.md

 def my_metric(forecasts: pd.DataFrame, observations: pd.DataFrame) -> pd.DataFrame:

 ```
-The metric in this example is Absolute Error which is defined as:
+The error function in this example is Absolute Error which is defined as:

 ```bash